akram-99-amg/AkramMusic/README.md

 🚀 Project Overview 🚀
-This project is a music web application built with React js. the app allows users to search for music tracks, view track information, and play music using the spotify API.
+This project is a music web application built with React js. the app allows users to search for music tracks, view track information, and play music using the Deezer API.

 📝 Features 📝